Incoming calls are some of the hottest leads for a car dealership.

-So in today’s blog, we’ll discuss some do’s and don’ts your dealership staff needs to keep in mind when they receive incoming calls.
+In today’s blog, we’ll discuss some Do’s and Don’ts your call dealership staff needs to keep in mind when they receive incoming calls.

-According to a recent study by Marchex, when shoppers search for cars, service, or parts on their mobile phones and then call a dealership, 1 in 6 calls are not picked up.
-That’s about 16% of mobile shoppers who, right off the bat, are indirectly told to look elsewhere, because “we’re too busy to answer the phone.”
+According to a recent study by Marchex, when shoppers search for cars, services, or parts on their mobile phones and then call a dealership, 1 in 6 calls are not picked up.
+That’s about 16% of mobile shoppers who, right off the bat, are indirectly told to try another dealer, because “we’re too busy to answer the phone.”

-I know it may sound harsh, but that’s exactly what your customer thinks when you don’t pick up the phone.
+I know it may sound harsh, but that’s exactly what your customer thinks when car dealers don’t pick up the phone.
 “You don’t have time for me.”
+There are so many car dealers out there, and whoever can offer the assistance needed first often wins.

-No one wants to make this wrong impression and lose so many opportunities.
+No one wants to make this wrong impression and lose so many opportunities, especially if you get a commission on selling vehicles.

 So what can you do about it?

-Step 2: If you find that a lot of calls go unanswered, it may be time to segment your team so that you have a dedicated group answering the phones and setting up appointments, and another team which closes the sale or takes care of the service when the customer comes in.
+Step 2: If you find that a lot of calls go unanswered, it may be time to segment your team so that you have a dedicated group answering the phones and setting up appointments.
+Then, you can have another team that closes the sale or takes care of the service when the customer comes in.

-#2: DON’T Transfer the Shopper to the Wrong Rep
+#2: DON’T Transfer the Shopper to the Wrong Rep, Whether it's For Sales or The Service Department

-Sometimes, shoppers expect to speak to a particular person but end up getting transferred to someone else.
+Sometimes, customers expect to speak to a particular person but end up getting transferred to someone else.

 To prevent abandonment during transfers, make sure to double-check your processes for transferring:

-You want to ensure the shopper has a seamless, happy experience on the phone talking to the right rep, and the only way this can happen is if your processes are functioning properly.
+You want to ensure the shopper has a seamless and stressless customer experience on the phone talking to the right rep, and the only way this can happen is if your processes are functioning correctly.

 #3: DO – Pay Attention to Your Tone

-Unlike chat where word choice and punctuation imply tone, phones calls rely on the inflection of your voice.
+Unlike chat where word choice and punctuation imply tone, phone calls rely on the inflection of your voice.

 If your shopper seems excited, mirror that excitement in your voice.

-If your shopper seems upset, take a more concerned tone.
+If your shopper seems upset, take a more concerned and business-ready tone.

 Manipulating your tone is an art that all of your phone-suing staff should know.
 However, some people have more practice than others, and it’s important to find any weaknesses in your methods and fix them.

-If you’re a manager: In the case with tone, this is an issue that sometimes needs an outsider’s ears to confirm that corrective measures must be taken.
+If you’re a manager: In the case of tone, this is an issue that sometimes needs an outsider’s ears to confirm that corrective measures must be taken.
+Like any attempt at improvement, a 3rd party observation is crucial to note what you need to work on.
+Unfortunately, we are not always the best self-proctors.

-For example, if you see you’re getting comments about your staff’s tone in reviews, consider setting up a surprise evaluation of your staff’s phone performance.
+For example, if you see you’re getting comments about your car dealership phone staff’s tone in reviews, consider setting up a surprise evaluation of your staff’s phone performance.

 And better yet – you should have a process in place to monthly check your staff’s phone calls for quality.
-Don’t tell them when it will be, just let them know that you’ll be checking in on them from time to time and whatever you hear during those phone calls better be good and up to the right standards.
+Don’t tell them when it will be, just let them know that you’ll be checking in on them from time to time.
+You can use these as formative coaching sessions to gradually build up to higher professionalism and self-awareness in tone and candor.

 #4: DON’T Forget to Put the Customer on Hold

-Sometimes you need to put customers on hold to look something up for them or to transfer them to another rep (see #2).
+Sometimes you must put customers on hold to look something up for them or transfer them to another rep (see Tip #2!).

 However, sometimes your staff forgets to put the shopper on hold, and then they tell another employee something like, “I have no idea what this person is saying!”